senthilnathang/FastNext/README.md

 3. **Access the Builder**:
    - Visit `http://localhost:3000` for the main page
-   - Click "🚀 Try Builder" to access the visual builder
+   - Navigate to `/builder` to access the visual builder
    - Drag components from the left panel to the canvas
    - Select components to edit their properties in the right panel
+   - Use the enterprise navigation for role-based access to different modules

-### Key Features Demonstrated
+### Key Capabilities

 - **Visual Interface**: Complete drag-and-drop builder with component library
 - **Dynamic Components**: Pre-built Text, Button, Image, Layout, and Form components
 - **Property Editing**: Dynamic forms generated from component schemas
 - **Nested Layouts**: Container components that can hold other components
 - **Real-time Updates**: Immediate visual feedback for all changes
+- **Enterprise Navigation**: Professional sidebar with breadcrumbs and role-based access
+- **User Management**: Complete RBAC system with project collaboration

+## Roadmap

+### Upcoming Features
+- **App Preview & Deployment**: Live preview generation and one-click deployment
+- **File Upload & Media Management**: Asset storage and media handling
+- **App Templates**: Pre-built templates and starter kits
+- **Analytics & Tracking**: Usage metrics and performance monitoring
+- **Advanced Components**: Charts, tables, and data visualization components

 ## License